Branding Personal UI

 My original LinkedIn post that proposed a Human Made seal people could embed in their work.

-Digital sketches for the Human Made logo.
+Sketches for the Human Made logo.

 Home page for the microsite that briefly explains the problem and solution.